Air Fryer Green Beans

 Clean the green beans under cold water to remove any potential dirt or dust.

-However, if some of your green beans ends look unhealthy, trim them before.
+However, if some of your green bean ends look unhealthy, trim them before.

 Place the green beans into a large bowl.